openshift/enhancements/enhancements/microshift/kubernetes-for-device-edge.md

 developing a [rebase
 script](https://github.com/openshift/microshift/blob/main/scripts/rebase.sh)
 which will be used by an automated job to propose update pull requests.
-We anticipate periods of time when OpenShift is itself rebasing to a new version of Kubernetes where MicroShift's dependencies are not compatible and cannot be updated.
+We anticipate periods of time during the development of minor version updates when OpenShift is rebasing to a new version of Kubernetes where MicroShift's dependencies are not compatible and cannot be updated.
 We will need to work with the rebase team to ensure those periods of time are as short as possible.

 Because MicroShift will run as only a single node, for application availability we will recommend running two single-node instances that deploy a common application in active/active or active/passive mode and then using existing tools to support failover between those states when either host is unable to provide availability.
+This configuration is more reliable than a single node control plane with a worker, because if the worker loses access to the control plane (through power or network loss), the worker has no way to restore or recover its state, and all workloads could be affected.

 Because MicroShift does not embed the operating system, its life-cycle is independent of the OS.
 The components built into or delivered with